miestasmia/Perdyshot/README.md

     * Set up a guide so others can contribute with setups for their themes/wms
 * Support for uploading (with support for custom destinations using an API configuration system)
 * Support for built-in image manipulation
+* Support for hotkeys to invoke a capture mode